Nonlinear matrix recovery using optimization on the Grassmann manifold: Nonlinear matrix recovery as an optimization problem

 The advantage of using the Grassmann manifold, which is a quotient space, instead of the Stiefel manifold of orthogonal matrices $\St(N,r) := \lbrace U\in \R^{N\times r}: U^\top U = \I_r\rbrace$ is that due to the invariance of the cost function with respect to the matrix that represents the subspace $\U$, local optimizers cannot possibly be isolated in a formulation over $\St(N,r)$.
 Therefore, the fast local convergence rates of some second-order algorithms might not apply on $\St(N,r)$, while they would apply on the quotient manifold.

-Consider $U_\perp$ a basis of $\U_\perp$, the orthogonal complement of $\U$.
-The variable $\U_\perp\in \Grass(N,N-r)$ has a nice interpretation since, if $f(X,\U) =0$, then $U_\perp$ spans $\Null(\Phi(X)^\top)$.
-In the case of algebraic varieties (case study~\ref{example:variety}), $U_\perp$ gives the coefficients of the polynomials defining the variety in the basis given by $\Phi$.
-Recovering the equations of the variety is of interest in some applications~\cite{Goyens2020smoothing}.
+Consider $U\p$ a basis of $\U\p$, the orthogonal complement of $\U$ in $\R^N$.
+The variable $\U\p\in \Grass(N,N-r)$ has a nice interpretation since $U\p$ spans $\Null(\Phi(X)^\top)$ when $f(X,\U) =0$.
+In the case of algebraic varieties (case study~\ref{example:variety}), $U\p$ gives the coefficients of the polynomials defining the variety in the basis given by $\Phi$.
+Recovering the equations of the variety is of interest in some applications~\cite{breiding2018learning,Goyens2020smoothing}.

 \paragraph{Noisy measurements case} When the measurements are known to be noisy, i.e. $\A(M)=b + \eta$ for some noise $\eta\in \R^m$, the measurement constraint can be lifted into the cost function as a penalty.
 This gives